 Degrassi: Alli is the reigning champion Idiot Ball holder.
 As Drew accurately put it, for a genius, she's not very smart.
 Forget all the many ways she screwed up her relationships with Johnny and Drew by doing the exact opposite of what they asked her to do, her crowning moment was when she cheated a bunch of poker players by counting cards and then proceeded to say out loud IN FRONT OF THEM that she just cheated them out of their money by counting cards!

-Barbara, a history teacher with a wide and extensive knowledge of even obscure points of the subject, completely forgets that medical treatment in the French Revolution was not as good as it is today.
+Barbara, a history teacher with a wide and extensive knowledge of even obscure points of the subject, completely forgets that medical treatment in the French Revolution was not as good as it is in 1960s Britain.
 A chunk of her plotline involves her trying to get Susan to a doctor, and she is shocked when the doctor just wants to put leeches on her.

 Susan, who previously was shown to be easily scared but able to endure fear when she was forced to (see "An Unearthly Child", "The Daleks" and "The Sensorites") refuses to attempt to escape from a prison cell where she has been told she will be guillotined tomorrow, because there are rats in the cell that she is scared of.
 Even if that was a sensible priority for fear (even Phobias in the real world do not override known threats to life), this means she remains in the cell with the rats...